How to create a fun and effective chore chart for kids

 Ruler and pencil

-Steps to create your chore chart
+Steps to create your chart

 Free printable chore charts